Return to Hockey FAQ

 If your child feels sick or is experiencing any of the symptoms related to COVID-19, please do not come to the arena and seek guidance from Toronto Health.
 We have, in addition, established a process to connect with Toronto Health if, after a practice, any of our players suspect that they have COVID-19.
 It is perfectly normal to feel uncomfortable about having your daughter return to play.
 We encourage you to talk to your coaching staff or the association to discuss this.

 What will the season look like?

 While we are hoping that hockey fully returns to normal, we do not have an answer on how the competitive season will look.
-We expect some guidelines in mid-August.
+We expect some guidelines in mid-September.
 We anticipate that the house league and learning program schedules will be back to normal.
 Registration information is available on our website.